PSYCH-GA.2211 / NEURL-GA.2201, Fall Semester 2024

 Labs: Meyer 636

-Description: A graduate lecture course covering fundamental mathematical methods for visualization, analysis, and modeling of neural and cognitive data and systems.
+Description: A graduate lecture course covering fundamental mathematical methods for analysis, modeling, and visualization of neural and cognitive data and systems.
 The course was introduced in Spring of 1999, became a requirement for Neural Science doctoral students in 2000, and for Psychology doctoral students in the Cognition and Perception track in 2008.
 The course covers a foundational set of mathematical and statistical tools, providing assumptions, motivation, logical and geometric intuition, and simple derivations for each.
 Concepts are reinforced with extensive computational exercises.
 The goal is for students to be able to understand, use and interpret these tools.

 Prerequisites: Algebra, trigonometry, and calculus.
 Some experience with matrix algebra and/or computer programming is helpful, but not required.
 The real prerequisites are an aptitude for logical and geometric reasoning, and a willingness to work hard!

-Announcements: This year, we will use brightspace for class announcements and online questions/discussions: https://brightspace.nyu.edu/d2l/home/315787 .
+Announcements: This year, we will use brightspace for class announcements and online questions/discussions: https://brightspace.nyu.edu/d2l/home/391464 .
 Rather than emailing the instructors or TAs, we encourage you to post your questions/comments there, where they can be discussed and/or answered by any of us or your fellow classmates.

 Schedule: (Notes: labs are in green, content will appear incrementally, for a preview see last year's course page)